General Admission Policies

 - Any applicant that is not an American citizen and does not have a United States permanent resident card, must meet the following admission criteria:

-- Post-secondary level or college academic transcripts/records from foreign institutions must undergo a course-by-course, detailed evaluation by the Foreign Credentials Service of America.
-Upon application, official transcript evaluations must be sent directly from the credentialing service provider to the respective program’s centralized application service (CAS).
-Accepted students must send official transcript evaluations directly from the credentialing service provider to the Registrar’s Office.
+- Post-secondary level or college academic transcripts/records from foreign institutions must undergo a course-by-course, detailed evaluation by the preferred or required vendor set forth by the respective program’s centralized application service (CAS).
+Upon application, official transcript evaluations must be sent directly from the preferred or required vendor to the respective program’s CAS.
+If accepted, students must send official transcript evaluations directly from the preferred or required vendor to the Registrar’s Office.

 - All applicants who are non-native speakers of English, regardless of previous language of instruction, are required to take the Test of English as a Foreign Language (TOEFL).
 A minimum TOEFL score of 500 is required on the paper-based exam, 80 on the internet-based exam, or 213 on the computer-based exam.
 Upon application, official TOEFL scores must be electronically sent directly from the Educational Testing Service (ETS) to the respective program’s centralized application service (CAS).
 Accepted students must send official TOEFL scores directly from ETS to the Registrar’s Office at institution code 6431.